trevorenygma/deontec/README.md

 ## Objective

 My journey has been an interesting one.
-For the last 3 years I have been in sales but my passion for cybersecurity has always remained strong.I am now eager to transition into back into the trenches with my fellow techies, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+For the last 3 years I have been in sales but my passion for network security has always remained strong.I am now eager to transition back into the trenches with my fellow techies, specifically aiming to become a Network Security Engineer

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]